 Cowlicks

-That stubborn whorl of hair that grows in a different direction than everything else.
-Don’t fight it—work with it.
-A skilled barber can cut around cowlicks to minimize their appearance.
-Sometimes leaving hair slightly longer in that area allows gravity to weigh it down.
+That stubborn whorl that grows a different direction from everything else.
+Don’t fight it.
+A skilled barber cuts around cowlicks to minimize their impact.
+Sometimes leaving the hair slightly longer in that area lets gravity help you out.

 Receding Hairline

-Rather than trying to hide it, embrace it.
-Shorter styles often look better than comb-overs or long hair attempting to mask the recession.
-A confident buzz cut or textured crop draws attention away from the hairline and toward the overall style.
+Embrace it rather than hiding it.
+Shorter styles almost always look better than comb-overs or long hair trying to mask what’s happening.
+A confident buzz cut or textured crop draws attention to the overall style, not the hairline.

 Thinning Crown

-The spot on top that’s getting sparse.
-Keep surrounding hair shorter so the thin area doesn’t contrast as starkly.
-Matte products work better than shiny ones—shine emphasizes scalp visibility.
+That spot on top getting sparse.
+Keep surrounding hair shorter so the contrast isn’t dramatic.
+Matte products over shiny ones — shine puts a spotlight on visible scalp.

 Unruly Texture